-In the EYFS, pupils are encouraged to mark make as a precursor to writing.
-As they begin to write they are taught a consistent approach to letter formation following the Little Wandle Revised phonics scheme.
-When children are developmentally ready, they will begin to add a flick at the end of the letter.
-Children will then be able to begin joining letters effectively when ready.
+In the EYFS, pupils are encourage to mark make as a precursor to writing.
+As they begin to wrote they are taught a consistent approach to letter formation but the focus is on encouraging a commitment to record a written response.

+A pre-cursive script is taught from Year 1, with a stroke that leads in and a tail at the end.
+In this way all letters start from the line and children are enabled to begin joining letters effectively when ready.
 Handwriting lessons take place in each class.

 An example of the pre-cursive writing script is available in Appendix 1.
-When pupils begin to use pens, a liquid or gel ink is preferred.
+When pupils begin to use pens, a liquid or gel ink is used rather than a biro.

-As pupils become more proficient in letter formation a personal joined style is encouraged.
+As pupils become more proficient in KS2, a personal joined style is encouraged.